reactjs/react.dev/content/docs/forwarding-refs.md

 >Note
 >
 >The second `ref` argument only exists when you define a component with `React.forwardRef` call.
-Regular functional or class components don't receive the `ref` argument, and ref is not available in props either.
+Regular function or class components don't receive the `ref` argument, and ref is not available in props either.
 >
 >Ref forwarding is not limited to DOM components.
 You can forward refs to class component instances, too.